 As you probably guessed, eating dinner together with your family members tops my list of no-fail ways to promote a strong family bond!
 Don’t expect it to be perfect all the time though.
 After all, nobody said family bonding was easy.
 Growing up, my brother Tony and I sat side by side.
 We would take turns injuring each other under the table and pushing our elbows together so hard the blood would leave them.
 Stoically, we’d chew through the pain as not to alert our parents to our clandestine rivalry.
 Tony would smack his food in ways that made me cringe.
 I know this is why I have an aversion to clams to this day.

 There were times my sister behaved in ways that would give teens all across America a bad name.
 I’ll never forget when she told my parents to “fuck off” before storming out of the house and slamming the door.
 She was my hero.
-How’s that for a family bond?
+How’s that for a strong family bond?
 Sometimes, the TV was so loud you couldn’t hear your own thoughts.
 Other times we weren’t allowed to get up until we finished whatever God-awful meal my mom cooked (she’s going to be so offended when she reads this).
 Nevertheless, we were together.

 Dinner Table Fun To Strengthen The Family Bond